 The Rode NT-USB-mini is an affordable condenser USB microphone built with professional-grade quality.
 This streaming microphone has an easy-to-use design and it delivers a clear, crisp, and deep DSP signal.
-This condenser capsule features a headphone volume knob on the front panel, complemented with two LEDs which signals to the user when the mic is on zero latency mode or powered via USB.
+This condenser capsule features a headphone volume knob on the front panel, complemented with two LEDs which signal to the user when the mic is on zero latency mode or powered via USB.
 By simply pressing the volume knob, you can either turn on or turn off the zero-latency mode.

 The device features a 360 swivel base with a diameter of 3.5 inches, which means, you can rotate it to suit your rotating angle.
 The swivel base features a magnetic base which makes mounting and unmounting the mic easy.
-This microphone is ideal for podcasting, live streaming, gaming, and you do not need any software or external power to operate the device.
+This microphone is ideal for podcasting, live streaming, and gaming, and does not need any software or external power to operate the device.
 All you need is a USB cord to transmit the audio to your computer.

 This device is easy to set up and it is compatible with Windows 10, and MacOs 10.12 computers.

-The Yeti X is a four capture array condenser that allows you to capture broadcast sound from all angles crisply and clearly.
+The Yeti X is a four-capture array condenser that allows you to capture broadcast sound from all angles crisply and clearly.
 The mic is mounted on a sturdy computer-like stand which together gives the whole microphone a dimension of 12.2X11X28.9 cm.
 The mic can be easily dismounted from its original stand and used with any standard microphone stand.

-This device has exceptional performance featuring an audio sensitivity of 100 dB and a frequency range of 20Hz to 20kHz which can record up to 48 kilohertz of sound at 24 bits audio, which applies to the internal headphone amp.
+This device has exceptional performance featuring an audio sensitivity of 100 dB and a frequency range of 20Hz to 20kHz which can record up to 48 kilohertz of sound at 24 bits of audio, which applies to the internal headphone amp.
 It comes with an 11-level LED meter, which helps you visualize how low or how high your voice is.
 The mic has a 3.5mm jack which allows you to hear what is going on from your PC while allowing you to adjust the audio level directly from your headset.

 For professional streaming services, you have the option of accessing an array of Blue voice broadcast vocal effects to achieve your perfect sound quality.
 This microphone complements your aesthetics by allowing you to adjust the LED lighting of the mic to match any setting of your room.

 Number three on our list, we have the Elgato Wave 3.
 This microphone is built for gamers and content creators who are looking to live stream on Twitch or YouTube.
-It is compact; however, has tons of features which make it an optimal choice for beginner and professionals.
+It is compact; however, has tons of features which make it an optimal choice for beginners and professionals.
 The design of the mic is straightforward featuring a multifunctional dial that gives you an onboard microphone control.
-The dial allows you to adjust the gain, tweak the volume of the speaker, and crossfade between PC and mic mix.
+The dial allows you to adjust the gain, tweak the volume of the speaker, and crossfade between the PC and mic mix.